-Blac Chyna’s New Rapper Boyfriend, YBN Grabs Her Butt & Nuzzles Her While Shopping in Ritzy Store- see Pic
+Blac Chyna’s New Boyfriend, YBN Grabs Her Butt During PDA Shopping Date In Ritzy Store

-Red hot romance! — Blac Chyna and her boyfriend, YBN Almighty have a PDA shopping spree as the rapper is photographed grabbing her butt in a swanky store!
+Red hot romance! — Blac Chyna and her boyfriend, YBN Almighty Jay have a PDA shopping spree as the rapper is photographed grabbing her butt in a swanky store!

 Blac Chyna, 29, and her new, younger man, YBN Almighty Jay, 18, are heating up fast!
 The couple were spotted on a lavish shopping trip in Beverly Hills on March 19, where nothing was off limits, including public butt grabs!
 The rapper copped a feel of Chyna’s booty inside a ritzy store, as she was all smiles in a skintight, white body-con.
 Check out their steamy PDA in the sultry snap below!

-Chyna’s new romance turned heads when seemingly confirmed her relationship with YBN when cameras caught up with her on February 28.
+Chyna’s new romance turned heads when she seemingly confirmed her relationship with YBN after cameras caught up with her on February 28.
 She was spotted holding hands with Almighty Jay after exiting a white Ferrari when TMZ asked if they were indeed dating.
 “Yeah, we’re like, dating,” Chyna said while laughing.
 Just days before that sighting, the pair hit up the Pinz Bowling Alley in Studio City.

 Blac Chyna and rapper, YBN Almighty Jay photographed shopping in Beverly Hills on Monday, March 19.